image

 How the Board Operates

-The Board comprises the Executive Chair, two Executive Directors and four Independent Non-Executive Directors.
+The Board comprises the Independent Non-Executive Chair, three Executive Directors and four Independent Non-Executive Directors.

-The Board met at five scheduled meetings to consider its main business and on 15 further occasions to consider other specific matters.
-Details of meetings attendance can be found on page 37 of our 2021 Annual Report.
+The Board met at five scheduled meetings to consider its main business and on 19 further occasions to consider other specific matters, including the $130m equity raise, Brickell takeover attempt and shareholder requisition notice.

 • Review of Group’s strategic projects